 4. Hallmark E3 states that ethics-designated courses result in students who can show a basic competency in ethical deliberations.
 How will you determine if students have met this goal?
-Check all that apply, or describe your approach to this assessment (click here for examples): ACU Ethical Value Reasoning Rubric (https://manoa.hawaii.edu/gened/wp-content/uploads/Ethical-Reasoning.pdf) Rubric designed for course - instructor should attach rubric to this application Through multiple class discussions/assignments, instructor will evaluate each student's ethical reasoning ability and their progress and proficiency Test/Quiz Other assessment tool - describe: 5.
-Attach a course syllabus which includes the following statement verbatim: "This course has a Contemporary Ethical Issues (E) Focus designation.
+Check all that apply, or describe your approach to this assessment (click here for examples): □ AACU Ethical Value Reasoning Rubric (https://manoa.hawaii.edu/gened/wp-content/uploads/Ethical-Reasoning.pdf) □ Rubric designed for course - instructor should attach rubric to this application □ Through multiple class discussions/assignments, instructor will evaluate each student's ethical reasoning ability and their progress and proficiency □ Test/Quiz □ Other assessment tool - describe: 5.
+Attach a course syllabus that is highlighted and marked.
+Please highlight sections that address the E Hallmarks (E1-E6) and E Learning Objectives (ELO1-ELO4) by marking them with "E1," "E2," "E3," etc., and "ELO1," "ELO2," "ELO3," etc. to help expedite the Board's review.
+Click here to view examples of exemplary E Focus proposals. includes the following statement verbatim: "This course has a Contemporary Ethical Issues (E) Focus designation.
 Contemporary ethical issues are fully integrated into the main course material and will constitute at least 30% of the content.
 At least 8 hours of class time will be spent discussing ethical issues.
-Through the use of lectures, discussions and assignments, students will develop basic competency in recognizing and analyzing ethical issues; responsibly deliberating on ethical issues; and making ethically determined judgments."
-Check this box once you have completed the above task.
+Through the use of lectures, discussions and assignments, students will develop basic competency in recognizing and analyzing ethical issues; responsibly deliberating on ethical issues; and making ethically determined judgments." ☐ Check this box once you have completed the above task.

-FOF RE ENEWALS AND EXISTING APPROVALS 6.
-6. Describe which teaching strategies were most effective during your approval period, what you learned from your assessment of student competencies in ethical analysis and deliberation, and C. how you intend to improve your teaching or assessment strategies.
-E Focus Application Submission Checklist: ☐ An attached syllabus that has the information outlined above clearly marked.
-Please highlight sections that address the E Hallmarks (E1-E6) and E Learning Objectives (ELO1-ELO4) by marking them with "E1," "E2," "ELO1," "ELO2," etc. to help expedite the Board's review.
-Click here for examples .
-Responses to all above questions are provided.
+FOF R ENEWALS AND EXISTING APPROVALS 6.
+De escribe a. which teaching strategies were most effective during your approval period, b. what you learned from your assessment of student competencies in ethical analysis and deliberation and c. how you intend to improve your teaching or assessment strategies.
+E Focus Application Submission Checklist: E 1 ocus Application Submission enecklisti Ш A syllabus that has the information outlined above clearly marked.
+Please highlight sections that address the E Hallmarks (E1-E6) and E Learning Objectives (ELO1-ELO4) by marking them with "E1," "E2," "E3," etc., and "ELO1," "ELO2," "ELO3," etc. to help expedite the Board's review.
+Click here for examples.
+Responses to all above questions are provided. •